KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 `exchange` forfeits all user rewards to miners.
 Set this to explicitly not claim user rewards.

+#### :pushpin: Examples:

-> Using exchange as a default value in the coin's .conf file:
+Using exchange as a default value in the coin's .conf file:

 ```
 exchange=1